-- (1) Nothing in this Act contained shall be construed as affecting the operation of the Criminal Procedure Act, 1955. - [subsection (1) substituted by section 9 of Act 16 of 1959] - (2) Nothing in this Act contained shall be construed as depriving any superior court of any power to review and correct the proceedings of any magistrate's court. - (3) Nothing in this Act contained shall be construed as affecting the provisions of section one hundred and five of the South Africa Act, 1909, relating to appeals to the Appellate Division.

-(4) This Act shall not apply to the Transkeian Territories of the Province of the Cape of Good Hope, except in so far as it may be extended thereto by proclamation.
+- (1) Nothing in this Act contained shall be construed as affecting the operation of the Criminal Procedure Act, 1977. - [subsection (1) substituted by section 9 of Act 16 of 1959 and amended by section 12 of Act 91 of 1977] - (2) Nothing in this Act contained shall be construed as depriving any superior court of any power to review and correct the proceedings of any magistrate's court. - (3) Nothing in this Act contained shall be construed as affecting the provisions of section one hundred and five of the South Africa Act, 1909, relating to appeals to the Appellate Division. - (4) This Act shall not apply to the Transkeian Territories of the Province of the Cape of Good Hope, except in so far as it may be extended thereto by proclamation.